OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 *When trying to bypass the application-source integrity checks*

 1. Patch out the anti-debugging functionality.
-Disable the unwanted behaviour by simply overwriting the respective bytecode or native code it with NOP instructions.
+Disable the unwanted behavior by simply overwriting the respective bytecode or native code it with NOP instructions.
 2. Use Frida or Xposed to hook APIs to hook file system APIs on the Java and native layers.
 Return a handle to the original file instead of the modified file.
 3. Use Kernel module to intercept file-related system calls.
 When the process attempts to open the modified file, return a file descriptor for the unmodified version of the file instead.